how can we help you?

 Absolutely!
 You didn’t have to inherit a set of fancy dinnerware to take advantage of our custom upcycle services!.

 Option 1: For those who appreciate "the thrill of the hunt” or have a very particular vision in mind for the serving piece or décor item they want to create, we encourage you to go and look for the china patterns, shapes and textures that excite and inspire you.
 Our favorite way to do this is by frequenting our local, secondhand and vintage shops.
 Then, book a consultation.
 We’d be delighted to turn your found treasures into any number of unique, elegant and functional items on our ever-growing menu of product offerings.

 Option 2: If hunting for treasure isn't your thing, you can create something one-of-a-kind from our impressive inventory by visiting the studio in Brooklyn (by appt only) or booking a virtual consultation.

-The studio is conveniently located in the northern part of Park Slope, approximately a five minute walk from Barclays Center, a major sports arena and transportation hub.
+The studio is conveniently located in the northern part of Park Slope, approximately a five minute walk from Barclays Center, a major sports arena, and the Atlantic Ave. subway stop.

-We do not list our address publicly because our workshop is located within Ariel's personal residence.
+We don't list our address publicly because the studio is located in a residential brownstone.